 top of page

-Create a Visual Record
+Create a Visual Record Before the Storm Season

 Create a visual record of your home, possessions, and important documents using pictures and videos for insurance purposes in case of damage.
 Be thorough.
 We suggest taking video of every wall in your home, especially around doors and windows.
 This will protect you if there are any issues with your foundation due to high winds or a tornado.